Andrea Dworkin: Illness and death

-During her final years, Dworkin suffered fragile health, and she revealed in her last column for The Guardian that she had been weakened and nearly crippled for the past several years by her weight and severe osteoarthritis in the knees.
+During her final years, Dworkin suffered fragile health, and she revealed in her last column for The Guardian that she had been weakened and disabled for the past several years by her weight and severe osteoarthritis in the knees.
 Shortly after returning from Paris in 1999, she had been hospitalized with a high fever and blood clots in her legs.
 A few months after being released from the hospital, she became increasingly unable to bend her knees, and underwent surgery to replace her knees with titanium and plastic prosthetics.
 She wrote, "The doctor who knows me best says that osteoarthritis begins long before it cripples—in my case, possibly from homelessness, or sexual abuse, or beatings on my legs, or my weight.
 John, my partner, blames Scapegoat, a study of Jewish identity and women's liberation that took me nine years to write; it is, he says, the book that stole my health.
 I blame the drug-rape that I experienced in 1999 in Paris."
 When a newspaper interviewer asked her how she would like to be remembered, she said, "In a museum, when male supremacy is dead.
 I'd like my work to be an anthropological artifact from an extinct, primitive society."

 She died in her sleep at her home in Washington, D.C., on April 9, 2005, at the age of 58.
 The cause of death was later determined to be acute myocarditis.